Skeleton Cave

 Description

 In 1971 the cave was described, including a survey and map, by Ronald Greeley in his article Geology of Selected Lava Tubes in the Bend Area, Oregon.
 He surveyed a total length of 3,300 feet.
-Soon after another survey by Jim Nieland gave a length of 3,560 feet.
+Soon after, another survey by Jim Nieland gave a length of 3,560 feet.
 We used the number given in the List of Bob Gulden.

-Several years ago there was a staircase into the collapse doline.
-Unfortunately the cave was vandalized and so the officials had the staircase removed.
+Several years ago there was a staircase into the collapse doline, allowing easy access to the cave.
+Unfortunately, the cave was vandalized and so the officials had the staircase removed.
 The cave is now closed, except for the Wanderlust trips during summer.
 Even the parking lot was relocated further away from the cave.
-Because of this we decided to give no location of this cave.
+The cave is not mentioned any more on the official website of Deschutes National Forest, and on the Wanderlust site it is called Prohibition Cave, due to the still.
+Because of this, we decided to give no location of this cave.
+Book a tour at wanderlust, and they will carry you to the cave entrance.